 I picked it up.
 It was, surprisingly enough, of the five of us.
-I didn’t know what I had expected—my face to be cut out, or with a black X scribbled over it—but it wasn’t what I got.
+I didn’t know what I had expected—my face to be cut out, or a black X scribbled over it—but it wasn’t what I got.
 I was included in that photo just like everyone else—the five of us laughing and smiling, standing right in front of Fortescue’s Ice Cream Parlour.
-Aidan was smearing some of his ice cream cone on Dom’s nose, who was laughing with her arms slung around me and Potter.
-Fred was standing to the side, giving me bunny ears (so mature) with his fingers and grinning like a moron.
+Aidan was smearing some of his ice cream cone on Dom’s nose, who was giggling with her arms slung around Potter and me.
+Fred was standing to the side, giving me bunny ears (so mature) and grinning like a moron.
 It was just like any other photo of a group of teenaged kids.
 If a stranger looked at it, they could never have guessed, in a million years, the history between me and Potter that trembled underneath the surface.

 I was just about to set the picture down and leave when, all of a sudden, I noticed something.
-A small flash of light, glinting off the surface of something shiny.
+A small flash of light, glinting off a reflective surface.
 For some reason, my heartbeat quickened.
 Upon further inspection, I found out that the mysterious object was another picture, hidden behind the first one.
 I set down the picture of us and picked it up.

 In the picture, Potter was kissing her cheek.
 Mystery-girl had her eyes squeezed tight, her mouth dropped open in a giant smile.
 Potter himself looked the happiest I’d ever seen him, the corners of his eyes scrunched slightly in laughter, his arm wrapped around this girl’s waist.

 It took me a minute to realize that my hands were shaking—the photo in my hands was trembling so hard, I was surprised I hadn’t dropped it already.
-There was a loud noise thumping in my ears—oh wait, that was my heart beat.
-My stomach felt like something had clawed out everything inside, so that I was nothing but an empty, hollowed pit.
+There was a loud noise thumping in my ears—oh wait, that was my heart beat—and my stomach felt like something had clawed out everything until I was nothing but an empty, hollowed pit.

 I couldn’t believe Potter had a girlfriend.
 Or, more importantly, Potter had a girlfriend and still snogged me.
 Twice.
-I mean, I know I called him a prat a lot, but I never would have thought that he’d stoop as low as cheating on someone.
+I mean, I knew I called him a prat a lot, but I never would have thought that he’d stoop as low as cheating on someone.
+With me.